DuncanIdahoCT/espresence-mr60fda1-mmwave-sensor/README.md

       - delayed_off: 5s
   ```

-The presence sensor is marked as interna: true and given a name to hint at this while the presence binary_sensor is the one that is presented to the integration and has the occupancy device class and proper states
+The presence sensor is marked as internal: true and given a name to hint at this while the presence binary_sensor is the one that is presented to the integration and has the occupancy device class and proper states

-There are surely other ways to get around the issues I was facing but I found this to be clean and easy enough and kept the include.h uart device component code nice and simple.
+There are likely other ways to get around the issues I was facing but I found this to be clean and easy enough and kept the include.h uart device component code nice and simple.

 # Installation:
  * Download the C++ header file and copy it (keeping the subfolder paths) into your Home Assistant config/esphome main folder:

    ```
-   header/esp-mmwave-60ghz-sensor.h
+   header/esp-mmwave-60ghz-fda-sensor.h

    ```

  * In Home Assistant add-on, click ESPHome>open web gui and create a new device choosing the "continue" option and give it a name such as:

    ```
-   espresence-mr60bha1-mmwave-sensor
+   espresence-mr60fda1-mmwave-sensor

    ```